AYLIEN/datascience-project-quickstarter/demos/zs-classifier-demo/README.md

+### Building a Simple Demo for Zero-Shot Classification

-We made an example demo for zero-shot event classification.
+We built a demo for zero-shot classification using [Streamlit](https://streamlit.io/) which is great creating simple apps quickly.

 Make sure you're currently in this demo directory: